×

 CPLC Central Park

-After School Flyer Community Pachanga
+After School Flyer Monthly Flyer

 The Central Park Rec Center is a City of Phoenix youth recreation center located at Central Park in Phoenix.
 A partnership with Grant Park and the Youth Barrio Project, the center provides youth and adult sports programming and community resources.
 Services include: After-School Programs, Youth & Adult Sports Programs, Family Assistance Services & Referrals, Community Resources & Food Boxes.